SpaceG/spaceg.github.io/_posts/2015-07-07-mongoDB-database-for-scalability-performance-Agility.markdown

 2.<strong>Install MongoDB.</strong>
 You can install MongoDB via brew with several different options.
 Use one of the following operations:

+<strong>Install the MongoDB Binaries</strong>
+To install the MongoDB binaries, issue the following command in a system shell:

+brew install mongodb

 Link: <a href="https://www.mongodb.org">Mongo DB</a>